Saturday, March 25, 2023

 • No Antivirus

 Security measures in the Windows platform are quite conflicting.
-The makers of the Windows operating system Microsoft also profits handsomely from hogging products that protect Windows apps against security flaws.
+The maker of the Windows operating system, Microsoft, also profits handsomely from hogging products that protect Windows apps against security flaws.
 Even without the inclusion of any overpriced antivirus scanners, Ubuntu is one of the safest options out there.
 However, it is not 100% malware-free.

 • Hardware auto-configuration